mldlproject/2021-NPBERT-Antimalaria/readme.md

 antimalarial activity in natural products, besides experimental approaches,  computational methods have been developed with satisfactory outcomes obtained.
-In our study, we construct various prediction models to identify antimalarial natural products using pre-trained Bidirectional Encoder Representations from Transformers (so-called NPBERT) incorporated with four machine learning algorithms, including $k$-Nearest Neighbours ($k$-NN), Support Vector Machines (SVM), eXtreme Gradient Boosting (XGB), and Random Forest
+In our study, we construct various prediction models to identify antimalarial natural products using pre-trained Bidirectional Encoder Representations from Transformers (so-called NPBERT) incorporated with four machine learning algorithms, including k-Nearest Neighbours (k-NN), Support Vector Machines (SVM), eXtreme Gradient Boosting (XGB), and Random Forest
 (RF).

 ## Results
-The results show that SVM models are the best-performed classifiers, followed by the XGB, $k$-NN, and RF models.
+The results show that SVM models are the best-performed classifiers, followed by the XGB, k-NN, and RF models.
 Additionally, comparative analysis between our proposed molecular encoding schemes and existing state-of-the-arts indicates that NPBERT work more effectively compared to the others.
 Moreover, the employment of Transformers in constructing molecular encoders is not limited to this study but can be expanded to address numerous biochemical issues.